privacybydesign/pbdf-website/pages/en/issuance-email.md

 (It appears that in some email clients on mobile phones this link is not properly "clickable".
-In that case you can try to copy the link yourself into a webbrowser.
+In that case you can try to copy the link yourself into a web-browser.
 Alternatively, you can read this e-mail on another device, such as a laptop or PC.
 It is being investigated how to best solve this problem.)